-Estimating the cost to construct new towers (monopole, lattice, and guide) of the same functionality can help build fair values for your network assets across geographies.
-CQA creates replacement cost new models, where possible, to generate alternatives to book values.
-These models not only satisfy transfer tax and asset allocation jurisdictional requirements, they can be incorporated into USPAP-compliant reports by our ASA appraisers.
+Estimating the cost to construct new towers (monopole, lattice, and guyed) of the same functionality can help build fair values for your network assets across geographies.
+CostQuest creates replacement cost new models, where possible, to generate alternatives to book values.
+These models not only satisfy transfer tax and asset allocation jurisdictional requirements but can also be incorporated into USPAP-compliant reports by our ASA appraisers.
 We’ve valued networks all over the U.S. and have network experts on staff to build your model.

 Why fair market value for cell towers matter